-- 1. First read all the important battery information on page 7 before you start.
+- 1) First read all the important battery information on page 6 before you start.
 Then turn the microscope over.
 Insert two AA alkaline batteries in the base of the microscope.
 In order to remove the bottom cover of the microscope you will need a Philips head screwdriver.
-Insert the batteries as shown, making sure that the (+) and (-) terminals are properly identified.
+Insert the batteries as shown, making sure that the (+) and (-) terninals are properly identified.
 Replace the bottom cover and reinsert the screw.
-Do not over-tighten. - 2.
-Place the microscope on a flat surface near a bright light, or in the daytime or a window.
-Locate the mirror and adjust the angle so that when you look into the eyepiece you see a bright circle of light.
+Do not over-tighten. - 2) Place the microscope on a flat surface near a bright light, or in the daytime or a window.
+Locate the mirror and adjust the angle so that when you look into the evepiece you see a bright circle of light.
 Do not point mirror towards the sun, as eye damage may result.
 If there is no bright light available or if the room lighting is poor, you can use the microscope's electric illuminator.
 To turn on the illuminator, flip the mirror over so that the light bulb is aimed upward.
-The light will come on by itself.